 Triggers And Coping Strategies For Depression Worksheet

-Depression is a condition that can be oppressive for an affected person.
+Depression is a condition that can weigh heavily on a person.
 Many people with depression struggle to cope with their symptoms each day.
-Not fully understand how depression affects a person prevents them from learning what they need to do to help themselves feel better.
+Not fully understanding how depression affects a person prevents them from learning what they need to do to help themselves feel better.

 Like all mood disorders, it is important to understand depression.
-A person must know what triggers depression, and how their coping strategies affect how they feel.
+A person with depression must know what triggers them and how their coping strategies affect how they feel.
+They must also learn about healthy coping strategies they can use in between their therapy sessions.

 People with depression tend to feel hopeless to get better.
 This can prevent them from trying new things to manage their depressed mood.
 Many do not realize how their unhealthy habits affect their progress in therapy.